 But back to my original point: psychometrics has been a data-driven field since its inception a century ago.
 In fact, we contributed some of the methodology that is used generally in the field of machine learning and data analytics.
 So it shouldn’t be any big news when you hear terms like machine learning, data mining, AI, or dimensionality reduction used in our field!
 In contrast, I think it’s more important to consider how we remove roadblocks to more widespread use.

-One of the hurdles we need to overcome yet is simply how to get more organizations doing what has been considered best practice for decades.
+One of the hurdles we need to overcome for machine learning in psychometrics yet is simply how to get more organizations doing what has been considered best practice for decades.
 There are two types of problem organizations.
 The first type is one that does not have the sample sizes or budget to deal with methodologies like I’ve discussed here.
 The salient example I always think of is a state licensure test required by law for a niche profession that might have only 3 examinees per year (I have talked with such programs!).
 Not much we can do there.
 The second type is those organizations that indeed have large sample sizes and a decent budget, but are still doing things the same way they did them 30 years ago.
 How can we bring modern methods and innovations to these organizations?
 Because they will definitely only make their tests more effective and fairer.